-- No body piercing except for the ears. - No tattoos (including temporary) - No chains or heavy ornaments should be worn. - Hair color, which is unlike the natural colors, will not be permitted, such as pink, blue, purple, green or any other color, which is distracting to students. - Long artificial fingernails are not permitted.
-They interfere with keyboarding on the computers. - No item will be tolerated that interferes with the learning process.
+No body piercing except for the ears

+No tattoos (including temporary)

+No chains or heavy ornaments should be worn

+Hair color/styles which are disruptive to the learning environment are not permitted

+Long artificial fingernails are not permitted.
+They interfere with keyboarding on the computers

+No item will be tolerated that interferes with the learning process.
 Students may keep a sweater, sweatshirt, or light jacket at school due to variations in temperature throughout the building.
 Student should always dress for the current and predicted weather conditions.
 Students should bring a coat when the current or predicted daytime temperature is 50 degrees or lower.
-Please keep in mind that during the winter we may send children outside for recess when the temperature is equal or above 32 degrees Fahrenheit.
-When making the determination, principals will utilize the Board's cold weather guidelines.
-We encourage our students to enjoy the fresh outdoors as much as possible during recess.
+Please keep in mind that during the winter we may send children outside for recess when the temperature and wind chill is equal to or above 32 degrees Fahrenheit.
+The principal will utilize the Board's Cold Weather guidelines to account for wind chill, when making the decision.
+We encourage our students to enjoy the fresh outdoors 15 as much as possible during recess.
 This activity helps students expel energy in a way that indoor recess does not provide.
 Parents will be called about dress code violations.